dilshodforever/reservation-service/README.md

 ## Overview

-The Reservation Microservice provides RESTful APIs to:
+The Reservation Microservice provides APIs to:

 - **Check Table Availability**: Verify the availability of tables for a given date and time.
 - **Book Tables**: Allow users to book available tables.